twilio/twilio-voice-react-native/docs/getting-started-android-kotlin.md

     override fun onCreate() {
         super.onCreate()
         voiceApplicationProxy.onCreate()
-        SoLoader.init(this,  /* native exopackage */false)
-        // Remove the following line if you don't want Flipper enabled initializeFlipper(this, reactNativeHost.reactInstanceManager)
+        // your existing onCreate work follows
     }

     override fun onTerminate() {
-        // Note: this method is not called when running on device, devies just kill the process. voiceApplicationProxy.onTerminate()
+        // Note: this method is not invoked on real devices; the OS kills the process instead. voiceApplicationProxy.onTerminate()
         super.onTerminate()
     }